 Now that we know how to separate out the mean and turbulent parts, we can look at the concept of kinematic flux.

 A flux is the transfer of some variable per unit area per unit time.
 Generally in meteorology, we care about variables like mass, heat (i.e., temperature), kinetic energy, moisture, momentum.
-Those who study the atmosphere's composition are also interested in the flux of surface emissions into the atmosphere and the flux of atmospheric pollutants, such as ozone, back to Earth's surface.
+Those who study the atmosphere's composition are also interested in the flux of chemicals emitted into the atmosphere from the surface and the flux of atmospheric pollutants, such as ozone, back to Earth's surface.
 For this discussion, let's consider only the fluxes directly relevant to meteorology.

 We can write these in the kinematic form by dividing by the density of air: